Synchronous Motor Working PrinciplePublished on 22/7/2013 & updated on 19/8/2018

-When a 3 phase electric conductors are placed in a certain geometrical positions (In certain angle from one another) there is an electrical field generate.
-Now the rotating magnetic field rotates at a certain speed, that speed is called synchronous speed.
-Now if an electromagnet is present in this rotating magnetic field, the electromagnet is magnetically locked with this rotating magnetic field and rotates with same speed of rotating field.
-Synchronous motors is called so because the speed of the rotor of this motor is same as the rotating magnetic field.
-It is basically a fixed speed motor because it has only one speed, which is synchronous speed and therefore no intermediate speed is there or in other words it’s in synchronism with the supply frequency.
-Synchronous speed is given by
+Synchronous motors is called so because the speed of the rotor of this motor is the same as the rotating magnetic field.
+It is a fixed speed motor because it has only one speed, which is synchronous speed, or in other words, it is in synchronism with the supply frequency.
+Synchronous speed is given by Where, f = supply frequency and p = no. of poles

-Normally it's construction is almost similar to that of a 3 phase induction motor, except the fact that the rotor is given dc supply, the reason of which is explained later.
-Now, let us first go through the basic construction of this type of motor
+Construction of Synchronous MotorUsually, its construction is almost similar to that of a 3 phase induction motor, except the fact that here we supply DC to the rotor, the reason of which we shall explain later.
+Now, let us first go through the basic construction of this type of motor.
+From the above picture, it is clear that how do we design this type of machine.
+We apply three phase supply to the stator and DC supply to the rotor.

 Main Features of Synchronous Motors